Christoph33one/post-plan-travel/README.md

 # Custom components

 ### HeroImageComponent:
 The HeroImage component allows you to showcase visually appealing images or banners in the website.
-It helps in grabbing the user's attention and creating a memorable first impression.
+It helps in grabbing user's attention and creating a memorable first impression.

 ![](src/assets/readme-images/hero-image.png)

 ### CategoryIcon:
 The CategoryIcon component allows you to display icons and links related to different categories on the website.
-It improves the user experience by providing intuitive visual cues and easy navigation.
+It improves the user experience and provides easy navigation.

 ![](src/assets/readme-images/catergory-items.png)